CodingGagan/markdown_test/apis/diagnostic-apis/api-aggregator-diagnostics.md

 # Aggregator Diagnostic APIs

-Below are APIs exposed by Kubecost Aggregator for troubleshooting without inspecting the PV directly.
+Below are APIs exposed by nOps Aggregator for troubleshooting without inspecting the PV directly.

 #### `/model/debug/orchestrator`